 - Wrap each loaf in aluminum kitchen foil, making sure to fold-over and crimp the seams (it needs to be airtight).

-- Keep in cool place for at least 1 week (!!), to let the dough soften a bit, and the flavors fully develop (it will be OK to eat several hours after baking, but the dough will be on the dry side).
-On the northern hemisphere, it is winter around Christmas and I just put them outside on my terrace, in a shady spot (≈5-10 °C, 40-50 °F).
+- Keep in cool place (≈5-10 °C, 40-50 °F).for at least 1 week (ideally 10 days), to let the dough soften a bit, and the flavors fully develop (it will be OK to eat several hours after baking, but the dough will be on the dry side).
+On the northern hemisphere, it is winter around Christmas and I just put them in a room that is never heated.